 The internet has made it easier than ever to switch to a competitor.
 Studies show that customers are more willing than ever to stop buying from a company if it means they’ll receive a more personal experience elsewhere.
 Because of this, you need to do everything in your power to forge an emotional connection between your brand and the customer.
 With that in mind, consider using a service like customer.io.
-It lets you send automated messages, targeted emails, and SMS in order to build stronger relationships.
+It lets you send automated messages, targeted emails, and SMS to build stronger relationships.

-Customers have long memories and they keep track of their interactions with your small business.
+Customers have long memories, and they keep track of their interactions with your small business.
 They’ll remember:

 Often, one negative interaction is all it takes to completely turn them off from your brand.
 As a result, it’s crucial that your staff is always friendly, accommodating, and responsive.